reset()

 f

-A composite table file/multi-zone composite table/
+A composite table file/homo-name files group.

 f’

-A composite table file or a homo-name files group
+A composite table file or a homo-name files group.

 x

-Zone table expression
+Zone table expression.

 Option: